soufieddin/soufieddin/README.md

 👋🌍 My name is Aiden Soufi
 I am a student programming at [Artevelde university of applied sciences](https://www.artevelde-uas.be/programmes/associate-degree/computer-programming) Gent Belgium
-Highly motivated growing full-stack javascript developer! with a passion for metrics and beating former "best-yets".
+Highly motivated growing JavaScript developer! with a passion for metrics and beating former "best-yets".

 ## Contact Information